Differential characterization of quadratic surfaces: Notation and basic concepts

 \section{Notation and basic concepts}

-To prove the \thref{thm:01} we will need some very general facts concerning quadratic surfaces, that are in themselves quite interesting.
+To prove the \thref{thm:01}, we will need some very general facts concerning quadratic surfaces, which are in themselves quite interesting.
 We begin with rephrasing the problem in the language of commutative algebra.

 \begin{definition} Let

 be a ring of polynomials in variables $x$, $y$ and formal partial derivatives $\partial^{(i,j)}$ and let